Dev2C1Vieira/Kubernetes-Auth-MicroService/README.md

 ```

 ## 3. Build and run Docker container (optional)
-NOTE: Change PG_HOST to "host.docker.internal".
-Change it back to "postgresql-service" when you want to run the API in Minikube.

 ```
 docker-compose up --build
 ```
+>Change PG_HOST to "host.docker.internal".
+Change it back to "postgresql-service" when you want to run the API in Minikube.

 ## 4. Navigate to Kubernetes folder
 ```